wavefrontHQ/docs/pages/doc/alerts.md

 Chart images are automatically included in notifications for simple alert targets (email addresses and PagerDuty keys that are added directly in the alert's target list).
 Notifications for [custom alert targets](webhooks_alert_notification.html) include chart images by default.

-**Note** If you created a custom alert target before 2018-26.x, you have to update it in order to include chart images in the notifications.
+**Note** If you created a custom alert target before 2018-26.x, you must update it if you want to include chart images in the notifications.
 See [Adding Chart Images to Older Custom Alert Targets](alert_target_customizing.html#adding-chart-images-to-older-custom-alert-targets) for sample setup instructions for updating an email alert target.

 ## Alert Events